LINGUAE CELTICAE

 Volume 9: Taobh Siar Rois: Loch Bhraoin & Geàrrloch (Wester Ross: Lochbroom & Gairloch)

 The two mainland parishes of Lochbroom and Gairloch have a long-standing tradition as Gaelic-speaking areas.
 The investigations reveal that Gaelic is now on the brink of return in the northern part of Wester Ross after a century of constant decline.
-Whereas the recent educational activities have already succeeded in halting the decrease in the parish of Lochbroom, it can be assumed that also Gairloch is not a hopeless candidate any more.
-Census results in the primary school catchment of Ullapool have already shown the way how to increase both number and percentage of Gaelic speakers.
+Whereas the recent educational activities have already succeeded in halting the decrease in the parish of Lochbroom, it can be assumed that also Gairloch is not a hopeless candidate anymore.
+Census results in the primary school catchment of Ullapool have already shown the way how to increase both numbers and percentage of Gaelic speakers.

 Farmhouse on the shores at Gruinneart (Gruinart) in northern Taobh Siar Rois (Wester Ross)